Frederic Morton

 Frederic Morton (October 5, 1924 – April 20, 2015) was an Austrian-born American writer.

 Life

 Born Fritz Mandelbaum in Vienna, Morton was the son of a blacksmith who specialized in forging (manufacturing) imperial medals.
-In the wake of the Anschluss of 1938, his father was arrested, but later released.
+In the wake of the Anschluss of 1938, his father was arrested, but later released from Dachau concentration camp.
 The family fled to Britain in 1939 and migrated to New York City the next year, when the senior Mandelbaum also changed the family name in order to be able to join an anti-Semitic labor union.